DQinYuan/go-mysqldump/README.md

 # Go MYSQL Dump
 Create MYSQL dumps in Go without the `mysqldump` CLI as a dependancy.

+I add a concise mode to only dump useful sql after fork.

+`dumper.Dump(true)`

 ### Simple Example
 ```go
 package main